US Navy officer in Japan faces jail for fatal accident - ExBulletin

 US Navy officer in Japan faces jail for fatal accident

-WASHINGTON — For Ridge Alkonis, a U.S. Navy lieutenant living in Japan, a spring trip with his wife and three children to Mount Fuji was meant to be a time of family fun and relaxation before a scheduled deployment.
+WASHINGTON (AP) For Ridge Alkonis, a U.S. Navy lieutenant living in Japan, a spring trip with his wife and three children to Mount Fuji was meant to be a fun, quiet family time before a scheduled deployment.

 What happened next, and why, is a matter of dispute.
 But that resulted in a three-year prison sentence.